Topendsports: Sports, Fitness, Nutrition and Science

 Volleyball is a sport in which both skill and fitness play a very significant part.
-There would be different fitness demands whether playing indoor or beach volleyball, though this discussion is for volleyball in general.
+There would be different fitness demands whether playing indoor or beach volleyball, though this discussion is about fitness testing for volleyball in general.

 Though there are different fitness requirements for the different playing positions, all players on a volleyball team need to be able to play in all positions at some time, so all the following fitness tests would be relevant.